mensatt/frontend/backlog.md

 ## v1.2 (Blocked by backend v2)

+[ ] Switch to NuxtImage for optimized image fetching
 [ ] Button to rotate uploaded image
 [ ] Only show mensas where visible = true
 [ ] Occurrence Detail page